 - Find a replacement with a short-term rating of at least 'A-1'; or - Find an adequately rated guarantor with a short-term rating of at least 'A-1'.

-Under the transaction documents, any counterparty replacement or guarantee will be subject to rating confirmation.
-All the costs of the remedies will be taken at no cost to the issuer.
+Under the transaction documents, any counterparty replacement or guarantee is subject to rating confirmation.
+All the costs of the remedies are taken at no cost to the issuer.

 Redemption of the notes